crbassett/Studium/collections/_translations/gold-nugget-1-sermon-christmas-day.md

 ---

+### Introduction

 O God, how great, how incomprehensible is your love!
 We were your enemies and unspeakably wretched because of it, and look!
 You did not decide to take vengeance on us.
 No!
 Our wretchedness grumbled against you and you decided to save us, yes, and in so doing to make us *more glorious* than we had ever been before.
 And so you made your only-begotten son to be a partner in our wretchedness.
 O love which exceeds all asking!
 O love which exceeds all thinking!
 We sat in darkness and in the shadow of death, but look!
 Your son came on earth and it was light.
 Our sins accused us before you, but look!
 Your son came in our midst and our sins were erased.
 Death reigned over us, but look!
 Your son came down from heaven, and with him life appeared.

 O Lord God, *today* even the world may stand doubting your boundless and never-ending miraculous love: we will widen the eyes of our faith to it today.
 But we have nothing unless you grant it.
 Oh, Sun of eternal love, rise over us through your Word and enter into us through your Holy Spirit, so that we too can sing with your heavenly hosts with souls full of faith, peace, and joy: “Glory to God in the highest, and on earth peace to men on whom his favor rests!”
 Amen.

 ### Text: Luke 2:1-14

 > In those days Caesar Augustus issued a decree that a census should be taken of the entire Roman world.
 (This was the first census that took place while Quirinius was governor of Syria.)
-And everyone went to his own town to register.
+And everyone went to his own town to register. \\
+\\

-> So Joseph also went up from the town of Nazareth in Galilee to Judea, to Bethlehem the town of David, because he belonged to the house and line of David.
+So Joseph also went up from the town of Nazareth in Galilee to Judea, to Bethlehem the town of David, because he belonged to the house and line of David.
 He went there to register with Mary, who was pledged to be married to him and was expecting a child.
 While they were there, the time came for the baby to be born, and she gave birth to her firstborn, a son.
-She wrapped him in cloths and placed him in a manger, because there was no room for them in the inn.
+She wrapped him in cloths and placed him in a manger, because there was no room for them in the inn. \\
+\\

->And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
+And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
 An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were terrified.
 But the angel said to them, “Do not be afraid.
 I bring you good news of great joy that will be for all the people.
 Today in the town of David a Savior has been born to you; he is Christ the Lord.
-This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.”
+This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.” \\
+\\

->Suddenly a great company of the heavenly host appeared with the angel, praising God and saying,
+Suddenly a great company of the heavenly host appeared with the angel, praising God and saying, \\
+\\

->“Glory to God in the highest, and on earth peace to men on whom his favor rests.”
+“Glory to God in the highest, and on earth peace to men on whom his favor rests.”

 Delighted hearers, eternally loved by God!